araza01/IPL-PowerBi-Dashboard/README.md

 - :memo: SQL Server - To connect with Power BI for the ETL process.
 - :bar_chart: Power BI Desktop - For Data Visualization & Report creatioon.
 - :brain: DAX Query -  To calculate Measures & KPIs.
-- :clipboard: GitHub - For Project Documentation.
+- :ledger: GitHub - For Project Documentation.

 ### Data Source
 The dataset includes IPL statistics scraped and structured from publicly available cricket data sources and kaggle.com.